lucia-gm/pixel-art-maker/README.md

 # Pixel Art Maker
 This project is about building a single-page web app that allows users to draw pixel art on a customizable canvas.
-It is part of the Udacity program for the Front-End Nanodegree.

 [View online demo](https://lucia-gm.github.io/pixel-art-maker/)